kragen/derctuo/markdown/multimeter-metrology.md

 --------------------

 How do we get an even approximately known resistance, though?
-Typical resistors used to be ±20%, now they're ±1%, but nothing close to 1 ppm.
-On MercadoLibre we can buy a temperature standard resistance made of Weston's manganin, intended for converting precise voltage measurements to current measurements or vice versa, for US$20.
-At 25° manganin's temperature coefficient of resistance crosses zero, having fallen from 6 ppm/K at 12° on its way to -42 ppm/K at 100° and -52 ppm/K at 250°, before crossing zero again at 475°.
+Typical resistors used to be ±20%, now they’re ±1%, but nothing close to 1 ppm.
+On MercadoLibre we can buy a temperature standard resistance made of Weston’s manganin, intended for converting precise voltage measurements to current measurements or vice versa, for US$20.
+At 25° manganin’s temperature coefficient of resistance crosses zero, having fallen from 6 ppm/K at 12° on its way to -42 ppm/K at 100° and -52 ppm/K at 250°, before crossing zero again at 475°.
 This suggests that a ±10° error of temperature measurement around 25° would give you